Diphtheria is a contagious disease that usually infects the nose and throat.

 - d: a lower-dose version for use as a primary vaccine in children over 10, and as a booster for reinforcing the usual immunization in babies, about 3 years after the primary vaccine, normally between 3.5 and 5 years of age.

-This vaccine is the option of choice recommended by the U.S. Centers for Disease Control and Prevention (CDC), and more information is provided, including why some children should not get the DTaP vaccine or should wait.
+This vaccine is the option of choice recommended by the U.S. Centers for Disease Control and Prevention (CDC), and more information is

 The doses are given the following ages:

 - 4 months and after an interval of 4 weeks

 - 6 months and after an interval of 4 weeks